Markcmd/cse15l-lab-reports/lab1.md

   }
   }[user@sahara ~/lecture1]$
   ```

-1. The working directory:  `/home/lecture1`
+The working directory is `/home/lecture1`
-2. Output explanation: The cat command outputs the contents in the file.
+The cat command outputs the contents in the file.
-3. Is output error? why? : No, the command executed successfully.
+No, the command executed successfully. because the command meant to have file as argument or with no argument.